codefresh-io/docs.codefresh.io/_docs/promotions/create-promotion-sequence.md

 ---

-This guide lists the steps required to create a promotion sequence.
-Each step is followed by a brief description of its purpose and objective in the promotion sequence.
-For detailed information, click the step title.
+This high-level guide outlines the essential steps for creating a promotion sequence.
+Each step includes a brief overview of its purpose and role within the sequence.
+For detailed instructions, click on the step title.

-Follow the steps in the order in which they are listed.
+Complete each step in the order presented.

 ## Prerequisites